shenwei356/perfect-bioinformatic-tools/README.md

 Recommended

 - **Supporting shell auto-completion**.
 This could significantly improve the usability of toolkits.
-- Checking the latest version
+- Checking the latest version.
+- Handling Ctrl+C

 ### Input